 St John's Cathedral is fortunate to own a lovely canvas Labyrinth, in the eleven-circuit style found in many churches.
 This Labyrinth is in the North Transept of the Cathedral, May through September, for meditation and prayer.
 You are welcome to walk it 9am-4pm, Monday through Saturday.
 Contact the Cathedral office for more information.

 During August of 2013, a second, permanent, Labyrinth was installed in the tile floor of the Great Hall.
 This presentation is an adaptation of an ancient North African design, which is a square instead of a circle.
-The new Labyrinth is usually available 9am-4pm, Monday through Saturday.
+This Labyrinth is usually available 9am-4pm, Monday through Saturday.

 Labyrinths: A Circle of Meditation

 A labyrinth is a pattern with a purpose, an ancient tool that speaks to a long-forgotten part of our consciousness.
 Lying dormant for centuries, labyrinths are undergoing a revival of use and interest.
 They offer a chance to take time from our busy lives, to leave schedules and stress behind.
 Walking a labyrinth is a gift we give ourselves, often leading to discovery, insight, peacefulness, happiness and well-being.

 The labyrinth represents our passage through time and experience.
 Its many turns reflect the journey of life, which involves change and transition, rites of passage, cycles of nature.
 Different from a maze – which has dead ends and false passages – the labyrinth has a single path that leads unerringly to the center.
 No time or effort is ever wasted if we stay the course, every step, however circuitous, takes us closer to our goal.